War and Revolution: Framing 100 years of Cultural Opposition in Ukraine

 Room: Neill Lecture Theatre

-Event Type: Alumni, Arts and Culture, Conferences, Exhibits, Lectures and Seminars, Library, Public, Science Gallery, Special events, Workshops and Training
+Event Category: Alumni, Arts and Culture, Conferences, Exhibits, Lectures and Seminars, Library, Public, Science Gallery, Special events, Workshops and Training

 Type of Event: One-time event